WalletMesh/aztec/packages/example/README.md

-## Examples for WalletMesh Aztec Provider & Wallet RPC
+## Example for WalletMesh Aztec Provider & Wallet RPC

 This repository contains an example DApp and Wallet that demonstrate how to use [@walletmesh/aztec](https://github.com/WalletMesh/aztec#readme) library for